JingLi201802/Taxonomic/README.md

 ## Development Environment
 -  Language:
-   - Java installation is necessary for GoldenGate
+  - Backend is written in python
-   - Other languages not determined yet, most likely a combination of python, javascript and php will be used
+  - Frontend uses HTML, CSS and JavaScript
 -  Testing:
    -  Unit test during development by black/white box
    -  A/B test for the final stage